demiancy/html5-1/README.md

 Try not to use lines longer than 80 characters
 \<h1\> should be used only once per page
 In audio tag, the controls attribute is necessary
+The input with type "submit" have value of navigator language

 # Additional documentation
 https://developers.google.com/style/html-formatting